Lane Thomas Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks third in the league.
+- The pitching staff for the Marlins has a collective 9.5 K/9, the first-best in MLB.

-- The Marlins have a 4.23 team ERA that ranks 16th among all league pitching staffs.
+- The Marlins have a 4.20 team ERA that ranks 14th among all MLB pitching staffs.

-- The Marlins rank 13th in baseball in home runs surrendered (75 total, 1.1 per game).
+- Marlins pitchers combine to allow 75 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Garrett makes the start for the Marlins, his 13th of the season.
-He is 2-2 with a 4.10 ERA and 69 strikeouts through 63 2/3 innings pitched.
+- Luzardo (5-5) gets the starting nod for the Marlins in his 15th start of the season.
+He has a 4.17 ERA in 77 2/3 innings pitched, with 89 strikeouts.

-- The lefty last pitched on Sunday against the Chicago White Sox, when he threw 5 1/3 scoreless innings while giving up three hits.
+- In his most recent appearance on Tuesday against the Seattle Mariners, the lefty went four innings, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.